 Our PageSpeed 100 WordPress theme changes the file name of the cached CSS and JS files depending on the time of the last edit.
 Thus, the files can be delivered by the server with a cache directive of one year, but changes to the files are detected immediately and the file name is changed accordingly.

-#15 – Improve server initial response time
+Improve initial response time of the server

 What impact does caching have on PageSpeed?

 Caching is the most effective way to improve the PageSpeed immediately.

 Almost all websites today are managed via content management systems, which dynamically assemble the content.
 This usually results in the website on the server having to be recalculated each time the page is accessed.

 Since typically a website is the same for all guests, the calculated pages should be cached as finished HTML documents.

 Especially with eCommerce websites or those with member accounts, make sure that dynamic content is not part of caching.
 For example, the shopping cart should be excluded from caching or loaded via Ajax so that a user does not see the cached shopping cart of another user.